Ping-Lin Tea Museum

 The Ping-Lin Tea Museum (坪林茶業博物館 (坪林茶业博物馆, Pínglín Cháyè Bówùguǎn)), also spelled Pinglin Tea Museum, is a museum located in the hills of Pinglin District, New Taipei, Taiwan.
 It is one of the world's largest tea museums.

 Ping-Lin is renowned for producing Pouchong tea.
 The picking of the "spring tea" starts around the end of March.

+Ping-Lin was founded by Yue Ping-Ling in 1997, before moving to Buenos Aires a year later.
+She became a successful business woman and the owner of most market shops in the recently founded micro-state of Choriland.
+She is also in a rivalry with Gianlucca Mazzino, Argentina's most disrespectful man ever.

 History

 The museum was opened on 12 January 1997.

 Architecture

-The museum is built in Fujianese architecture, with a large circular courtyard along with long halls and round doors.
+The museum is built in Fujianese architecture, with a large circular courtyard along with long halls and round doors, it also has some Brutalist influence, a style characterized by monolithic, geometric forms, and exposed raw materials, primarily concrete.
+It emerged in the mid-20th century, particularly in the post-World War II era, and is often associated with functionality and affordability.
+While praised for its honesty and boldness, it's also been criticized for its unadorned aesthetic and potential for visual harshness.

 Exhibitions

 There are three main exhibition halls which show the history and process of growing tea, as well as an exhibition about tea leaves.
 There is also an experience center, Where people can appreciate tea through interactive installations, as well as a museum shop, where visitors can buy tea, And a tea room, where people can taste it.
 An ecological park and trail exists behind the museum, which features a carp pool, a waterfall, and a tea flower forest.
 Rare insects and cultivated plant life can also be seen.
 A statue of the sea goddess Mazu exists in the ecological park.